 \item For $p=5,7$, the weaker version Conjecture~\ref{Conj:weak-buzzard-kilford} was verified in some cases by Kilford and McMurty \cite{kilford, kilford-mcmurdy}.

-\item In an analogous situation where the eigencurve associated to Artin-Scheier-Witt tower of curves is considered, the analogous of Conjecture~\ref{Conj:CM-conj}, in fact over the entire weight space,\footnote{The fact that the analogous statements hold over the entire weight space means that the situation is largely simplified; the method will probably not translate directly to the Coleman-Mazur eigencurve case.} is proved by Davis and the first two authors \cite{davis-wan-xiao}.
+\item In an analogous situation where the eigencurve associated to Artin--Schreier--Witt tower of curves is considered, the analogue of Conjecture~\ref{Conj:CM-conj}, in fact over the entire weight space,\footnote{The fact that the analogous statements hold over the entire weight space means that the situation is largely simplified; the method will probably not translate directly to the Coleman--Mazur eigencurve case.} is proved by Davis and the first two authors \cite{davis-wan-xiao}.
 Our argument in Section~\ref{Section:improve Hodge polygon} shares some similarities with this approach and is in part inspired by it. \end{enumerate} \end{remark}

 \begin{remark} We give our most optimistic expectation of the numerics in Conjecture~\ref{Conj:CM-conj}.
 Suppose $ p \geq 3$ for simplicity.
 First, we expect Conjecture~\ref{Conj:CM-conj} to hold for $r = p^{-1/(p-1)}$ (i.e. the radius for finite characters of conductor $p^2$).\footnote{It is possible that Conjecture~\ref{Conj:CM-conj} holds for even smaller $r$, e.g. $r < p^{-1}$; but we do not have strong evidence either supporting or against this.} Moreover, we hope to make a guess about the sequence $\lambda_1, \lambda_2, \dots $ in Conjecture~\ref{Conj:CM-conj}.
 Assume that the tame level structure is \emph{neat}.
 Fix a connected component of the weight disk and fix a finite character $\psi_2$ of conductor $p^2$ so that the character $x \psi_2$ lies in that weight disk.